scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 SHOW TABLES FROM ns;
 ```

-Examples of building statement objects for `SET MODE` is as follows:
+Examples of building statement objects for `SHOW TABLES` is as follows:

 ```java
 // Show table names in the default namespace